Royalty Pharma says Elan sale process seeks to deflect Royalty bid

-Royalty Pharma believes that the only reason Elan Corp Plc ELN.I has announced a sales process is to deflect Royalty's own offer, the company's CEO said in a statement Friday morning.
+June 14 Royalty Pharma believes that the only reason Elan Corp Plc has announced a sales process is to deflect Royalty's own offer, the company's CEO said in a statement Friday morning.

 Royalty Pharma has not heard from Elan or its financial advisers, said Pablo Legorreta, Royalty's chief executive officer, in the e-mailed statement.